-Electricity

-Repair category 1

-Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+Electricity Repair category 2 Notes No access was afforded to the consumer unit at the time of inspection.
+Aspects of the system appear dated, including the electrical sockets, we recommend that the system be checked and upgraded as necessary by an NICEIC registered Electrical Contractor, prior to purchase.
+The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.